Earle Brown

-Earle Brown (December 26, 1926 - July 2, 2002) was an American composer who established his own formal and notational systems.
-Brown was the creator of "open form," a style of musical construction that has influenced many composers since, notably the downtown New York scene of the 1980s (see John Zorn) and generations of younger composers.
+Earle Brown (December 26, 1926 - July 2, 2002) was an American music composer, producer, and educator who, as a composer, was a close associate of John Cage, and established his own formal and notational systems.
+As such, he created "open form," a style of musical construction that influenced composers like John Zorn and the downtown New York scene of the 1980s, as well as later generations of composers.

-Among his most famous works are December 1952, an entirely graphic score, and the open form pieces Available Forms I & II, Centering, Cross Sections and Color Fields.
-He was awarded a Foundation for Contemporary Arts John Cage Award (1998).
+Among Brown's most famous works are December 1952, an entirely graphic score, and the open form pieces Available Forms I & II, Centering, Cross Sections and Color Fields.
+He was awarded a Foundation for Contemporary Arts John Cage Award in 1998.

-Life
+Early life and education

-Brown was born in Lunenburg, Massachusetts, and first devoted himself to playing jazz.
+Earle Appleton Brown was born on December 26, 1926 in Lunenburg, Massachusetts, and first devoted himself to playing jazz.
 He initially considered an engineering career and enrolled in engineering and mathematics at Northeastern University (1944–45).
 He enlisted in the U.S. Air Force in 1945.
 However, the war ended while he was still in basic training, and he was assigned to the base band at Randolph Field, Texas, where he played trumpet.
 The band included saxophonist Zoot Sims.
 Between 1946 and 1950, he was a student at Schillinger House in Boston, now the Berklee College of Music.
+At the same time, Brown had private instruction in trumpet and composition.

+Career

-Brown had private instruction in trumpet and composition.
-Upon graduating, he moved to Denver to teach Schillinger techniques.
+After graduating, he moved to Denver to teach Schillinger techniques.
 John Cage invited Brown to leave Denver and join him for the Project for Music for Magnetic Tape in New York.
 Brown was an editor and recording engineer for Capitol Records (1955–60) and producer for Time-Mainstream Records (1960–73).